-Customers can be apprehensive about small firms, fearing they lack the skills, capacity and experience to perform as well as bigger operations.
-Tom Whitney finds out how to persuade customers that you are a credible proposition
+Customers can be apprehensive about dealing with small firms, fearing they lack skills, capacity and experience compared to bigger rivals.
+Tom Whitney explains how to persuade customers that you are a credible proposition

 Being a small firm can sometimes be an advantage, allowing you to play on the quality and exclusivity of your service.
 But your size can also deter potential buyers.
 It is up to you to persuade them that you are at least as professional as your larger competitors.